EslamAsHhraf/Captain-Hook/README.md

 ### <img align="center"  width =50px  height =50px src="https://media0.giphy.com/media/EppjGnpkOrY0rvjbsA/giphy.gif?cid=ecf05e4732u005bpf9xh4rni4pd64f1yfulqwepk5vbob3i7&rid=giphy.gif&ct=s"> Knife
 <ul>
 <li>
-Knife is response for cutting food like Cucumber and carrots to slides.
+Knife is responsible for cutting food like Cucumber and carrots to mini slices.
 </li>
 <li>
-The output go to arm.
+The output goes directly to the colander which is then carried by the arm.
 </li>
 <li>
 Consists of